partikelir/technocrat/readme.md

 You can see Pendrell in action on my personal blog, [Synapticism](http://synapticism.com).

-*Please note that Pendrell is still in the 0.x branch of development; things can (and will) change!*
+*Please note that Pendrell is still in the 0.x branch of development; things can (and will) change!
+If anyone out there would like to actually use this theme in production (or as a foundation for further customization) please feel welcome to contact me and I'll be less indiscriminate with my commits.
+Currently I am moving fast and occasionally breaking things as if nobody else is using this repo for anything.*

 ## FEATURES

+This is an incomplete list in no particular order:

-* HTML5-compliant markup; clean and efficient CSS3 styling.
+* HTML5-compliant markup; clean and efficient CSS3 styling based on Sass.
+* Automated CSS/JS minification via Gulp/Bower build system and intelligent asset loading.
+This theme is *highly* optimized.
+(For reference: the CSS and custom JS payloads average about 45kb and 25kb respectively!)
 * Big, beautiful typesetting for [easy reading](http://ia.net/blog/100e2r/).
 * Consistent vertical rhythm (excluding images; that's just too much trouble).
-* Improved post format styling and support for asides, images (really just a thin wrapper for attachments), links, quotations, and status updates.
-* Smart context-dependent search form.
 * Full-width view for images and galleries.
 Great for photo-blogging.
+* Truly responsive images with [Ubik Imagery](https://github.com/synapticism/ubik-imagery) and [Picturefill](https://github.com/scottjehl/picturefill).
+Visitors on mobile will load smaller images than those on bigger screens!
 * Built-in AJAX Page Loader script (click "next" and more content will appear).
 Not unlike Infinite Scroll but custom-coded for high performance.
 * Built-in AJAX contact form page template; no need for a wasteful plugin.
-* Truly responsive images with [Ubik Imagery](https://github.com/synapticism/ubik-imagery) and [Picturefill](https://github.com/scottjehl/picturefill).
+* Improved post format styling and support for asides, images (really just a thin wrapper for attachments), links, quotations, and status updates.
+* Custom template swapping; display posts in a gallery of thumbnails, a list, or as the original posts.
+Great for portfolios.
+* Smart context-dependent search form and search redirects (singletons and blank queries).
 * Google web font support; configure in `functions-config.php`.
+* Image metadata module; a bit like what can be seen on Flickr.
+* Footer info module; customize the copyright blurb at the bottom of each page.
+* Weighted related posts.
+* SVG icon sheet support.
 * Code highlighting with [Prism](http://prismjs.com).
-* Automated CSS/JS minification via Gulp build system.
-This theme is *highly* optimized.
 * A zillion little optimizations via [Ubik](https://github.com/synapticism/ubik).
+* Absolutely no options screen bloat; everything is set in text files.
-* Highly commented source code to walk you through everything that Pendrell can do.
+* Verbosely commented source code to walk you through everything that Pendrell can do.